DoSomething/rfcs/018-inertiajs.md

 # Inertia JS

-We should implement the use of [Inertia JS](https://inertiajs.com/) to simplify the development of our frontend user interfaces for our administrative backend.
+We should implement the use of [Inertia JS](https://inertiajs.com/) to simplify the development of the frontend user interfaces for our administrative backend.

 ## Problem